gloveboxes/iot-central-mxchip-hol/README.md

 To complete the steps in this article, you need the following resources:

-1. An Azure IoT Central application created from the **Sample Devkits** application template.
-For more information, see the [create an application quickstart](quick-deploy-iot-central.md).
 1. A DevKit device.
 To purchase a DevKit device, visit [MXChip IoT DevKit](https://microsoft.github.io/azure-iot-developer-kit/).

 # Create an Azure IoT Central application